WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Just Feel Like "[[Skull/Concentrated Brain/Venting Or Something/Body\|Body]] Part" Is Too Specific
 I Figured It Out!
 Watching Someone Change In The Gym And Youre Staring At Them For Ages
-Then You Go "Im Only Staring At Their Armpits"
+Then You Go "Im Only Staring At Their Armpits...."
 Then You Go Home And Figure It Out From There
 Its Just That I Can Imagine Someone Finding Bdsm Porn And Being Like "I Want More Of This"
 But Does Armpit Porn Even Exist?